Pamplemousse/dockerfiles/ruby/README.md

 # docker-ruby

-Generic ruby runtime for personnal use.
+Generic ruby runtime and tools for personnal use.

 ## usage